wpilibsuite/allwpilib/README-CMAKE.md

 cmake /path/to/folder/containing/CMakeLists
 ```

 After that, run `cmake --build .`.
 That will create your executable.
 Then you should be able to run `./my_vision_app` to run your application.
+Note that on Windows, the directories where the libraries are located __must__ be available on PATH or copied to the directory where the executable is located.
+Otherwise, the executable will fail to run.

 ## Using the installed libraries for Java

-Using the built JARs is move involved than using the C++ libraries, but mostly consists of adding the correct directories to PATH.
+Using the built JARs is more involved than using the C++ libraries, but mostly consists of adding the correct directories to PATH.

 Add the directory where the JARs are located (e.g, `/usr/local/java`) to PATH.
 If you are on Windows, you also need to add the `lib`, `bin`, and `share` directories to PATH.
 Then, create a new folder to contain your project.
 Add the following code below to a `CMakeLists.txt` file in that directory.